siza94/Smart-City-AWS-Streaming-Data-Engineering-Project/README.md

 📘 Documentation
 Full project report and detailed technical documentation can be found here:

-👉 Smart City Project Report (PDF)
+Smart City Project Report (PDF)

 ---

 Acknowledgments
-Special thanks to Yunus for guidance throughout this project and to the open-source community for the amazing tools.
+Special thanks to Yusuf for guidance throughout this project and to the open-source community for the amazing tools.